MARKETING: Upsight: My Brains New Operating System

 Math is only one of the benefits of Upsight.
 Another is creativity.
 Upsight gives me access to Schizopedia and an infinite amount of ideas.
 Ideas no one else can access.
 It’s proprietary.
 Some ideas are brilliant.
 Some are shit.
 Schizopedia is my brains personal Wikipedia that I access using Upsight.
 I’m not sure where the information is stored, but I can access it anytime.
 My brain is always online.

 Of course there is no yardstick for creativity.
 No baseline.
 We can talk all day about what is and isn’t creative.
 We can debate on what’s original and new.
 With creative concepts there is usually no right or wrong.
 There is one way or another.
 The execution of creative ideas is another matter altogether.
 I’m talking big ideas.
-Concepts.
+New ideas.
 I have more now then I ever had before Upsight.
 Keep in mind I had many ideas before.
 It’s how I made my living.
 You can’t survive for twenty years in a creative field without some degree of creativity and marketing savvy.

-The most important benefit of Upsight is the visions.
+The most important feature of Upsight is the visions.
 They are interactive.
 You can ask me a question and I can “see” a visual answer right in front of me.
 It may not be the right answer or the one you are looking for, but it starts the process of getting to the right answer or the best answer.
 I can do this all day long.
 Most visions just point to the answer.
-They still need continued analyss to understand.
+They still need continued analysis to understand.

 When software companies release a new product in beta it typically has a few bugs.
 The point of beta is to find these bugs and fix them before it gets released to the general public.

-Upsight has been in beta for the last four years.
+Upsight has been in beta for the last five years.
 I’ve found some bugs and fixed them accordingly.
 There may be more.
 I’m not sure.
 I could keep it in beta for another two years before releasing it to the general public.
 But that’s not going to happen.
 I’ve made an executive decision.

 It’s ready enough.

 Are you an innovator?
 Do you work for an innovative technology company?
 Are you an early adopter?
 Do you know someone who is?
 Tell them about Upsight.
 Contact me for more information.
-I guarantee results.